AVEVA/CONNECT-data-services-developer-docs/content/overview/what-is-adh.md

 ## Secure and robust data infrastructure

 AVEVA™ Data Hub is built from the ground up to ensure security.
 The AVEVA™ Data Hub platform is based on industry standard techniques to ensure the strongest possible data integrity.
-All users authenticate through trusted identity providers, such as Google, Microsoft, and Azure Active Directory.
+User authentication is handled through AVEVA™ Connect.
 Authenticated users can only perform actions for which their role is authorized.
 Machine access to AVEVA™ Data Hub is controlled through a variety of defensive strategies.
 All data in AVEVA™ Data Hub is fully encrypted in transit and at rest.

-AVEVA™ Data Hub is designed to prevent your data from being accessible to others.
-Each organization using AVEVA™ Data Hub, known as a tenant, sets up one or more logical units of work called a namespace.
-Each namespace is distinct.
-When a tenant requests a new namespace, AVEVA™ Data Hub automatically allocates the resources needed to support data infrastructure needs.
-The storage and backend services for each namespace are logically separated from all other namespaces.

 ## Elastic resource allocation

 Due to its microservice-based architecture, AVEVA™ Data Hub dynamically adapts to workload changes by automatically provisioning and de-provisioning resources.
 Each microservice performs a subset of the system’s overall capabilities, and when orchestrated together, they function as a complete platform.

-When a tenant requests a new namespace, AVEVA™ Data Hub provisions a new set of microservices and all necessary data storage.
+When AVEVA™ Data Hub is turned on in a folder for a tenant in AVEVA™ Connect, a new set of microservices and all the necessary data storage is provisioned for that folder/namespace.
 As the tenant’s needs for the namespace grow, AVEVA™ Data Hub automatically provisions additional microservices and storage so the namespace can expand horizontally.
 Similarly, if requirements shrink, AVEVA™ Data Hub can reduce the number of required microservices and de-allocate storage.

 ## Interruption resilience